cgwhouse/widen-bot/README.md

 WidenBot is your private music bot for Discord.

+**Disclaimers:**

-**Disclaimer: This project is not intended to be a plug-and-play music bot that can be added to a server in a couple of clicks.
-It requires a bit of manual setup, and hosting is up to you.
-A single instance of WidenBot cannot serve more than once server simultaneously.**
+- **This project is not intended to be a plug-and-play music bot that can be added to a Discord server in a couple of clicks.
+It requires a bit of manual setup, and hosting is up to you.**
+- **A single instance of WidenBot cannot serve more than once server simultaneously.**
+- **Due to the nature of what a music bot is trying to accomplish, it can be prone to occasional breakage.**

-WidenBot consists of three components:
+A WidenBot instance consists of three components:

 - A discord bot, configured via the Discord developer portal
 - The audio server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application